abdelaziz-mahdy/flutter_meedu_videoplayer/package/README.md

 - [Celluloid](https://github.com/celluloid-player/celluloid/blob/master/flatpak/io.github.celluloid_player.Celluloid.json)
 - [VidCutter](https://github.com/ozmartian/vidcutter/tree/master/_packaging)

+## Note: macos is not tested (if you have any problems open an issue)
 ### macOS

 Due to media_kit compilation fails these needs to be added (thats a workaround for now until this fix is released)